 Selection of alternate possibilities of inclination.
-The angle of incidence you define is used by the control to calculate the appropriate positioning of the tilting axes present on your machine.
-In general, there are always two possible solutions.
-Via parameter Q533, you configure which solution option the control is to use:
+The inclination angle you define is used by the control to calculate the appropriate positioning of the rotary axis present on the machine.
+In general, there are two possible solutions.
+Via parameter Q533, you configure which solution option the control will use:

-0: Solution that is the shortest distance from the current position
+0: Solution that is the shortest distance from the current position.